stolostron/rhacm-docs/_pages/getting_started_intro.md

 [Download](https://code.visualstudio.com/download/)

 The primary code editor we use.
+Alternatively, you can also use [VSCodium](https://vscodium.com/) to avoid sending telemetry data to Microsoft.

 ### Slack